Preparation

 }

-If Craft has already fully initialized, the callback will be invoked immediately.
+If Craft has already fully initialized, your callback will be invoked immediately.

 # Loading your plugin into a Craft project